 Counseling Services are available to all enrolled Ursuline College students.
-The number of visits is determined individually, but individual counseling is limited to brief therapy, generally between six and twelve sessions.
+The number of visits is determined individually, but individual counseling is limited to brief therapy.
+We provide a short term, time limited approach.
 Appointments generally last for one hour.
 When a problem will require extended services, the student will be referred to appropriate community or private agencies.
 A follow-up session will be offered to help the student adapt college demands to treatment needs.

 To schedule an appointment, contact Dr. Anita Forsberg Culbertson at firstname.lastname@example.org

 or call 440 646 8323.
 If she is not available, contact Maureen Klein at email@example.com

 or 440 646 8379.
 If neither are available call the Office of Counseling and Career Services at 440 646 8322 or if it is an emergency, dial 911.

 Facts About Drugs and Alcohol Abuse